HackSquadUPRM/WOC_Firebase/README.md

 ```
 git clone git@bitbucket.org:rafay826/jumanjijs.git
 ```
+Move the jumanjijs directory out of the "node_modules" directory in your project folder.
 Change into your project directory and run the following command line installs
 ```
 sudo npm install
 ```